gklyne/annalist/documents/roadmap.md

 # Development roadmap

-Current status: candidate feature-complete minmum viable product, release 0.5.6.
+Current status: candidate feature-complete minmum viable product, release 0.5.8.

-This is a bug fix and performance enhancement release.
+This release adds super- and sub-property URI support, changes to some message text, and a few bug fixes.

 # V1.0 release